POLYPHARMACY DRUG INTERACTIONS

 • notes on whether new symptoms appeared after a product was added.

-The more specific the conversation, the easier it is for a clinician or pharmacist to respond well.
+The more specific the conversation, the easier it is for a specialist to answer.
+Instead of searching for names from memory, the family can show a ready-made list.

 1. Gather everything, not only the “main” medicines

-In polypharmacy, what causes trouble is often the product that was meant only for a few days.
+In polypharmacy, the problem is often caused by what is theoretically only temporary.
 A painkiller, a heartburn product, a cold remedy, a supplement.
-If it is not on the list, it is not part of the interaction conversation either.
+If it is not on the list, it does not exist in the conversation about interactions either.

 2. Mark what was added recently

-New products matter most because they change the pattern.
-You do not need to re-analyse the whole history from zero each time.
-Start with what appeared after the last visit or infection.
+New products matter most because they change the set-up.
+You do not need to analyse the whole history from the beginning.
+First, pick out what appeared after the last appointment or infection.

 3. Check the highest-risk clusters first